SOLID Surf Camp Hostel Nicaragua

 THE BREAKS

-Our front yard is the Pacific Ocean of Nicaragua with four surf breaks spread across a mile stretch.
-In general, El Transito is a beach break that picks up any kind of swell and is consistent year round, making it a perfect training ground.
+Our front yard is the Pacific Ocean of Nicaragua, with four surf breaks spread across a one-mile stretch of beach directly in front of camp.
+El TrĂ¡nsito is primarily a beach break that picks up almost any swell and delivers consistent surf year-round, making it an ideal place to learn, train, and progress.

 1. THE CORNER